railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_lots.rst

 * Cancelled: the stock move wasn't carried out, so there's no account in either real stock or virtual stock.

 Delivery orders, goods receipts and internal picking lists are just documents that regroup a set of stock moves.
-You can also consult the history of these documents using the menu Stock Management > Traceability > Low level > Picking.
+You can also consult the history of these documents using the menu *Stock Management > Traceability > Low level > Picking*.

 Lots
 -----